The GDPR (General Data Protection Regulation) outlines six conditions under which organisations can process personal

 However, the organisation decides it wants to retain the data for longer than this, because it foresees scenarios where an applicant wasn’t right for the role being advertised, but they might be suitable for a future position.

 The data subject gave the organisation their data; there is little risk of it being misused, and keeping it is beneficial for both the applicant and the organisation.

 Is legitimate interest appropriate for marketing purposes?

-One of the most common questions related to legitimate interest is whether it can be used for marketing purposes.
+One of the most common questions related to legitimate interest is whether it can be used for direct marketing.

 This is one of the biggest reasons that organisations collect personal data.
 Many are eager to use it, because apart from consent – which has got a lot trickier to obtain and maintain under the GDPR – there are few options for storing personal data for marketing purposes.

 As such, many businesses are pinning their hopes on legitimate interest.
 But are they justified?
 The answer, as with so many things related to the GDPR, is that it depends on the circumstances.